 ABOUT 2.
 KOMPANIE

-2. Kompanie is a re-enactment group based in the Mid-west and Central Plains of the United States.
-Our goal is to accurately portray soldiers from an Infanterie Kompanie of the III SS Division “Totenkopf” on the Eastern Front during the Second World War.
+2. Kompanie is a non-political historical research group based in the Mid-west and Central Plains of the United States.
+Our goal is to accurately research and portray soldiers from an Infanterie Kompanie of the III SS Division “Totenkopf” on the Eastern Front during the Second World War; and to provide research material and date relevant to the understanding of this infamous formation..

 For more information on our history please refer to our history page.
 For detailed accounts of the SS-Totenkopfdivision during and before World War Two, please read Soldiers of Destruction, by Charles Snydor.